C and O Employees' Hospital Association

 Effective January 1, 2008, COEHA will cover the deductible and/or coinsurance after Medicare for certain medical services provided a member while a resident in a long-term facility, such as physician visits and physical therapy.

 Cases may arise involving medical care that is not specified in this Medicare Supplemental Handbook.
-In these cases, contact COEHA for instructions.
+In these cases, contact the COEHA Office for specific coverage information.

 You can decide in advance what medical treatment you want to receive if you become physically or mentally unable to communicate your wishes.
 You can do this by preparing an Advance Directive.